yfaway/zone-apis/README.md

 OpenHab events --> ZoneManager --> Zones --> Actions
 ```

-The actions operate on the abstract devices and do not concern about the naming of the items or
+The actions operate on the abstract devices and do not concern about the specific naming of the items or
 the underlying hardware.
 They replace the traditional OpenHab rules.
 Actions can be unit-tested with
 various levels of mocking.